 If you are a project manager, you will find this platform easy and familiar from the start.
 HubSpot is a content marketing company, and it is optimized to help you do things like qualify leads, book client meetings, and respond to a growing customer base without hiring more customer service representatives to respond manually.

 HubSpot offers the chatbot builder as one tool in a larger Marketing Hub package that includes many other features.
-Basic features are free, and plans include a $50/month start package, $800/month professional package, and $3,200+ enterprise package.
+Basic features are free, and plans include a $50/month start package, an $800/month professional package, and a $3,200+ enterprise package.
 If you want all of your marketing, including your chatbot, on one integrated platform, you should look at HubSpot.

 To most coders, “sequel” is a name for a database platform.
 This Sequel is far different from SQL, however.
 Focused on storytelling and editorial features, common needs for online marketers, this application supports a wide range of platforms.
 Those include Facebook, WhatsApp, Slack, Viber, Telegram, SMS, Kik, and LINE.